Get immigration help you can trust.

 The National Occupational Classification system is a database developed by the Canadian government.
 NOC codes categorise every possible occupation a person could have in Canada.

-When an occupation is categorised within the NOC system, it is given a five-digit code.
-This is called the National Occupational Classification system code, or NOC code.
+The NOC system categorizes an occupation and assigns it a five-digit code called the NOC code.
 Examples of NOC codes include 21231 for software engineers, or 41220 for secondary teachers.

 Advertisement

-Certain Canadian immigration programs are targeted towards prospective immigrants with work experience in certain Training, Education, Experience, and Responsibilities (TEER) categories.
-For example, all three Express Entry-aligned programs (Federal Skilled Worker, Federal Skilled Trades, and Canadian Experience Class) only accept candidates with “skilled work experience”.
+Certain Canadian immigration programs target prospective immigrants with work experience in certain Training, Education, Experience, and Responsibilities (TEER) categories.
+For example, all three Express Entry-aligned programs—Federal Skilled Worker (FSW), Federal Skilled Trades (FST), and Canadian Experience Class (CEC)—only accept candidates with “skilled work experience”.
 But what qualifies as skilled work experience?

 There are a total of six TEER categories: